 The scores for creativity increased in a fairly linear manner until the 1990’s.
 Then, the slump started.
 The biggest decrease in is the skill of elaboration–the ability to expand and add details to a creative concept.

-What exactly is the reason for this decline?
+What caused this decline?
 Increasing electronic communication has been blamed.
-According to Larry Rosen, a psychology professor at California State University , the constant checking of phone texts and social media provides a connection that has lost the innovation required to deal with face to face interaction.
-The student who sees a response to a status changes gets a dopamine boost that reduces anxiety.
-However, the constant multitasking required to stay connected decreases creativity.
-Rosen believes the fact mobile phone usage soared at the same time that the scores on Torrance Tests of Creative Thinking fell sharply in 1998 for younger students is no coincidence.
+According to Larry Rosen, a psychology professor at California State University , the constant checking of phone texts and social media provides a connection without requiring the innovation necessary for face to face interaction.
+The student who sees a “like” gets a dopamine boost that reduces anxiety.
+However, the constant review of social media stats decreases creativity.
+Rosen noted that mobile phone usage soared at the same time that the Torrance Tests of Creative Thinking scores fell in 1998, and this is no coincidence.

-Even early in his work E.P.
-Torrance (1963) found other reasons that creativity might be discouraged.
-People who come up with original ideas are characteristically absorbed in their work, and do not take the time or effort to be polite.
+Even early in his work, Torrance (1963) found reasons that creativity might be discouraged.
+Adults who come up with original ideas are characteristically absorbed in their work, and do not take the time or effort to be polite.
 They often refuse to take no for an answer, and level criticism at others.
-Creative children have a lot of the same traits, which can be viewed as “obnoxious” by teachers.
+Creative children have the same traits, which can be viewed as “obnoxious” by teachers.
 Torrance warned educators that they needed to deal with these negative aspects of students’ personalities without discouraging creativity.
-However, part of the decline may be the due to the students attempts to get along with other students.
+In later studies Torrance (1980) uncovered the fact that some teachers said they were rewarding creativity when they were actually punishing it.
+Part of the decline may be the due to the students’ attempts to get along with others.

 - making up rules as they went along

 - not fond of working with others when making new things

 But all of these traits correlate with higher levels of creative thinking.
 Still, many teachers claimed they liked creative students, but they warped the definition to match students that were easier to control in class.